nmmull/compsig/README.md

 to make this usable tool, but before doing this, we have a couple things left to experiment with:

-* implementing filters
+* Implementing filters
-* attempting less destructive translations, i.e., maintaining more of the original structure of the program when possible
+* Attempting less destructive translations, i.e., maintaining more of the original structure of the program when possible
-* dealing with the "time" component of audio PLs, which is more important to music composition in general
+* Dealing with the "time" component of audio PLs, which is more important to music composition in general
-* looking more deeply into other audio PLs
+* Looking more deeply into other audio PLs